 The 2018 elections website can be seen here.

-For my 3rd elections cycle, I feel that I am more prepared than ever.
-I have upgraded my workflow from designing in Photoshop to Sketch and I truly understand the presidential elections process.
-Although I can’t disclose images from the 2020 designs, I have expanded upon my 2018 designs which use the same underlying style guide.
+For my 3rd elections cycle, I was more prepared than ever.
+I upgraded my workflow from designing in Photoshop to Sketch and I truly understand the presidential elections process.
+The 2020 elections experience expanded upon my 2018 designs which used the same underlying style guide.

-Unlike previous years where I spent the bulk of my time reinventing look and feel, this year I am able to add enhancements to pre-existing elections components.
-I have been able to research and study historical election situations and scenarios that could occur, to better prepare my designs.
-Additionally, I have been creating guides that explain each component in all it's states of design and how they function.
-These guides are helpful to product managers, developers and quality assurance team members.
+Unlike previous years where I spent the bulk of my time reinventing look and feel, this year I was able to add enhancements to pre-existing elections components.
+I researched and studied historical election situations and scenarios that could occur, to better prepare my designs.
+Additionally, I created guides that explain each component in all it's states of design and how they function.
+These guides were helpful to product managers, developers and quality assurance team members.